Is your dog starting to feel the heat?

-Despite that, it’s thin and the largest size available was a bit inadequate for a dog of Wallace’s stature.
-Owners of very large dogs might have to look to more expensive brands to get a size that’ll work for them.
+Despite that, it’s thin, and the largest size available was a bit inadequate for a dog of Wallace’s stature.
+Owners of very large dogs might have to look at more expensive brands to get a size that’ll work for them.

-In our outdoor test his temperature on the thermometer actually increased after about 20 minutes of him basking on the mat.
-Although as it was a sunny day, it was probably just his skin warming up in the sun.
+In our outdoor test, his temperature on the thermometer actually increased after about 20 minutes of basking on the mat.
+Although it was a sunny day, it was probably just his skin warming up in the sun.
 He would have moved to the shade if he was becoming uncomfortable.

 Verdict: Best on a budget